mideind/GreynirServer/README.md

 * `query.py` : Natural language query processor
 * `vectors/builder.py` : Article indexer and LSA topic vector builder
 * `config/Reynir.conf` : Editable configuration file for the tokenizer and parser
-* `config/Main.conf` : Various configuration data and preferences, included in `Reynir.conf`
-* `config/Names.conf` : Words that should be recognized as person names at the start of sentences, included in `Reynir.conf`
 * `doc.py` : Extract text from various document formats
 * `geo.py` : Geography and location-related utility functions
 * `fetcher.py` : Utility classes for fetching articles given their URLs